drovani/drovani.github.io/_posts/2013-10-12-Marathon-Third-Goal.md

 Chicago is going to be my first marathon because it is convenient; I live here, so getting here is simple.
 What better place to show off the culmination of all this training, then by taking a running tour of this town?
-There will be a couple hundred thousand neighbors cheering me on (and the other 36,000+ people… thirty-six thousand!).
+There will be a couple hundred thousand neighbors cheering me on (and the other 36,000+ people? thirty-six thousand!).
 For many, just finishing the race is their only goal.
 However, I'm driven by tangible goals, so I had to set something to target.
 For my first half-marathon, I'd set a goal of sub-2:00.
 I failed miserably due to over training, a lack of body awareness, and generally being under prepared.
 This year, sub-2:00 was my initial goal, and I was very confident that I was going to achieve it.
 I had been training at a 9:00 mile pace, so holding that would get me in at 1:57:54.
 However, the day before my race, my good friend